-Arising through the normal course of business, Alterna Savings has guaranteed \$2,839,000 representing the maximum potential amount of future payments it would be required to make under the guarantees, in support of commercial loans to members.
+Arising through the normal course of business, Alterna Savings has guaranteed \$3,130,000 representing the maximum potential amount of future payments it would be required to make under the guarantees, in support of commercial loans to members.
 Letters of credit are issued at the request of members in order to secure their payment or performance obligations to a third party.
 These guarantees represent an irrevocable obligation of Alterna Savings to pay the third party beneficiary upon presentation of the guarantee and satisfaction of the documentary requirements stipulated therein.
 In the event of a call on such commitments, Alterna Savings has recourse against the member.
-Generally the term of these guarantees do not exceed one year.
-The types and amount of collateral security held by Alterna Savings in support of guarantees and letters of credit is the same as is held for loans.
-As at December 31, 2014, no liability has been recorded on the consolidated balance sheet as no letters of credit have been called upon.
+Generally the term of these guarantees and letters of credit is the same as is held for loans.
+As at December 31, 2015, no liability has been recorded on the consolidated balance sheet as no letters of credit have been called upon.